hamza-zaman001/dashboard1/README.md

 ## Design Inspiration

 The design of Shoppy draws inspiration from various sources on the internet.
 This inspiration served as a foundation to create an aesthetic and user-friendly interface.
-Our goal is to provide an enjoyable shopping experience for users.
+The goal is to provide an enjoyable shopping experience for users.

 ## Data Integration